TheWaySheGoes/Java-how-to/guis/README.md

 -----------------     Guis   ----------------------------
- * FaceBook group: Java how to
+/* FaceBook group: Programming
  * GitHub : Java how to
- * YouTube : Java how to
+ */
 Every gui can be teasted from MainForGUIs class

 every gui class can be downloaded and implemeted in different projects